This is it! You are starting on an exciting journey toward success!

 - Decreased delivery timeline

 You benefit from a harmonized collective effort: the development team works simultaneously on different parts of your software.
 It is possible using the Agile approach.
 Other automation techniques also apply, e.g., DevOps and test automation.

 The development team keeps pace with tight deadlines while delivering high-quality source code.

 With reliable, experienced programmers more becomes less.
 There is simple math: an expert-level team has higher productivity.
 It means less time spent arriving at the launch date.
 Hence, the total cost of development is lower.
 A reliable team develops software for startups keeping probable future changes in mind.
 You get a solution that can be extended and/or scaled easily.

 What Makes IT Craft the Right Place to Find Programmers for a Startup?

 IT Craft provides a wide range of technical services for startups needed to launch a product as soon as possible.

 - project rescue

 - team augmentation

-- Development team starts working intensively to meet agreed deadline.
+5.The development team starts working intensively to meet the agreed deadline.